Dramatic ruined castle high above the North Sea.

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

 - Winter Season (1st October - 31st March): Open daily from 10:00.
-Closing times vary and are specified at the foot of the page.
+Closing times vary and are detailed at the foot of the page.
 Last entry is one hour before closing time.

 Historic Houses members visit for free (on display of membership card).